 See Table A.4 for the target level capital requirements.

-Current results are compared to end-2019 since no full data collection was conducted for end-June 2020.
-The values for the previous period may slightly differ from those published in the end-December 2019 report at the time of its release.
-This is caused by data resubmissions for previous periods in order to improve the underlying data quality and enlarge the time series sample.
+1 The values for the previous period may slightly differ from those published in the end-December 2020 report at the time of its release.
+This is caused by data resubmissions for previous periods to improve the underlying data quality and enlarge the time series sample.
+2 Uses the 2017 definition of the leverage ratio exposure measure.
+3 The leverage ratios reflect temporary exclusions from leverage exposures introduced in some jurisdictions.